 I get it: paying for insurance every month is annoying.
 But I've seen what happens when you don't have insurance, and the reality is very ugly.

 Paying for insurance sucks, but there are things you can do to decrease your monthly bill.

 First and foremost, evaluate your provider's rates every year.
 Even if you've been with the same insurance company for years, that doesn't mean they have the best rates for you.

 Second, call your insurer and straight-up ask for discounts.
-I do this once a year and you would be amazed what discounts they give when you ask.
+I do this once a year and you would be amazed at what discounts they give when you ask.
 My husband and I both took defensive driving for $50 total to slash $400 from our car insurance over the next few years.

 Third, update your insurer when things change.
 For example, I started working remotely this year.
-Insurers love to hear that, because it means I drive substantially less.
+Insurers love to hear that because it means I drive substantially less.
 I told my insurer about the update, and I got a little discount.

 Rice and beans diets

 Across the money blogosphere, I've found people who advocate darn near starving themselves to save money.
 I mean, I guess this approach works?
 But what kind of life are you living?

 Frugality isn't about bare-bones living.
 It's about making wise choices while living well.
 Rationing your meals for the sake of saving money crosses over the line into “cheap” territory.
 Unless you are genuinely experiencing poverty, this is not the way to live.

 Our bodies need a variety of nutrients to stay healthy.
 Limiting yourself to just a handful of affordable ingredients, many of which are high in fat or starch, is a bad move for your health.
 In fact, in the long run, these types of diets tend to cost people more in health expenses.